The Measure Aspect of Quantum Uncertainty, of Entanglement, and the Associated Entropies

 as can be shown directly from the corresponding definitions.
 Here, if $P=(p_1,\ldots,p_\nrN)$ and $Q=(q_1,\ldots,q_M)$, then $P\boxtimes Q$ is the product distribution with probability entries $p_i q_j$.

-{\bf (iii)} $\mu$-entropy can be used to convey the number of ``active" (as opposed to ``frozen") degrees of freedom.
-While such role is not foreign to entropies in general, $\mu$-entropies come with added value since the states involved are properly counted.
+{\bf (iii)} $\mu$-entropy can be used to assess the number of degrees of freedom that become ``active" in a given measurement experiment.
+While this type of role is not foreign to entropies in general, $\mu$-entropies are based on a proper count of accessible states.
 Consider a generic situation with $K$ quantum degrees of freedom.
-When in isolation, each of them is described by a state in $\kappa$-dimensional Hilbert space so that the dimension of full state space $\Hsp$ is $\nrN=\kappa^K$.
-This nominal freedom is generically reduced when analyzing state $\mid \! \psi \,\rangle$ with respect to a given orthonormal basis $\{ \, \mid \! i \,\rangle \}$ since the probability acquired by $\mid \! i \,\rangle$ affects its accessibility.
+Viewed individually, each of them is described by a state in $s$-dimensional Hilbert space so that the dimension of full state space $\Hsp$ is $\nrN=s^K$.
+This nominal freedom is generically reduced when analyzing state $\ketpsi$ with respect to a given orthonormal basis $\{ \, \mid \! i \,\rangle \}$ since the probability acquired by $\mid \! i \,\rangle$ affects its accessibility.
 To count the effectively accessible states, certain effective number function $\efN$ has to be fixed and used for all states and bases.
-The resulting reduction in states translates into reduction in ``active" degrees of freedom.
-Thus, we define $K_{eq}$ via
+The resulting reduction in states can be viewed as the reduction in the ``active" degrees of freedom.
+We thus define the $\efN$-equivalent $K_{eq}$ by

-and call it a degree of freedom equivalent of $\efN$.
 The convenience of $\mu$-entropy is that it directly reflects this relationship.
-For example, the degree of freedom density (DFD) is
+For example, the $\efN$-equivalent degree of freedom density is